cybergrizz/Azure_Sentinel_Failed_GEO_RDP/README.md

 OOPS, same thing happened when wanted to create the time stamp.
-BUT AGIAN, no worries.
+BUT AGAIN, no worries.
 <br />
 <br />
 <br />